Sunand-e/Zanda-wiki/Local-development-setup.md

 #### Overview

 This development setup leverages **Docker Compose** to orchestrate the application and its associated services.
 The backend is implemented with Rails, proxied by NGINX for request handling, while the frontend has two modes of operation: production (static export) and development.

-#### Backend Services

-1.  **Rails Application**:

-    -   Runs inside a Docker container.
-    -   Processes API requests forwarded by NGINX.
-2.  **NGINX**:

-    -   Listens on **port 80**.
-    -   Serves static frontend files from a local directory, mounted to the container as a volume.
-    -   Acts as a reverse proxy, forwarding requests to the Rails application container.
+See: https://github.com/eLearning-Plus/MemberHub/wiki/Docker-container-setup for more details.

 #### Frontend